Honorable Service Lapel Button: Honorable Discharge Emblem

 The Honorable Discharge Emblem, designed to be worn on the military uniform, served as proof the wearer was an honorably discharged veteran returning from service during World War II.
 It was unofficially utilized as an identifier to railroad, bus, and other transportation companies who offered free or subsidized transportation to returning veterans.

 During World War II, enlisted members of the armed forces were forbidden to possess civilian clothing unless they were under specific orders to do so.
 This not only made desertion more difficult, but also ensured that any captured service member would be treated as a prisoner of war under the rules of war.
 (Soldiers captured in combat zones in possession of civilian clothing were liable to be treated as spies and summarily executed.)
 In pre-war conditions, discharged veterans typically donned civilian clothing when returning home, but this was logistically difficult during wartime and immediate post-war America.
 Approximately 16 million men and women served in the uniformed services during the crisis, most of whom were scheduled to be discharged within a short period of time during the general demobilization at the end of the war.
 Clothing was already in short supply due to cloth rationing, and the immediate clothing needs of millions of returning veterans threatened to crash an already overtaxed system.
 The Honorable Discharge Emblem, embroidered onto a cloth lozenge and sewn over the right pocket of the military uniform, allowed the veteran to continue to wear the uniform for up to 90 days subsequent to discharge.

 Legacy

 World War II veterans wore the Honorable Service Lapel Button on the left lapel of civilian clothing many years after the war.
 It also appeared on a U.S. postage stamp honoring World War II veterans and was widely used as a popular symbol of their service.
 Usage of the term "ruptured duck" later expanded to refer to servicemen wearing the emblem, as in "that ruptured duck is flying space-available."
-Presumably it was because returning servicemen were usually in a great hurry to return to their homes in the United States.
-The term later came into use when describing someone or something which was moving quickly.
+The term later came into use to describe someone or something moving quickly, presumably because returning servicemen were usually in a great hurry to return to their homes in the United States.